Juli2017/SMCEvolutionofIT/README.md

 * Gilead expands in Foster City: <a href="http://www.bizjournals.com/sanjose/news/2015/09/02/gilead-snags-foster-city-land-where-it-could-build.html">Gilead snags Foster City land where it could build 800,000 square feet</a>

 ## 2016
+* Visa opens office in Palo Alto: <a href="https://paloaltoonline.com/news/2016/07/25/visa-to-open-new-62000-square-foot-palo-alto-campus">Visa to open new campus in Palo Alto</a>

 * Redevelopment of Facebook Palo Alto Site: <a href="https://www.paloaltoonline.com/news/2016/01/12/palo-alto-approves-revamp-of-former-facebook-campus">Palo Alto approves revamp of former Facebook campus</a>

 * Facebook purchases its Menlo Park site: <a href="http://www.mercurynews.com/2016/01/13/menlo-park-facebook-buys-its-campus-at-sun-microsystems-site/">Menlo Park: Facebook buys its campus at Sun Microsystems site </a>